 All final decisions are at the Principal's discretion.
 Refer to AARA information below.

-Submitting, collecting and storing assessment
+Submitting, collecting and storing assessment information Section 9

 Assessment instruments will provide information about Kingaroy State High School's arrangements for submission of draft and final responses, including due dates, conditions and file types.